mircealungu/reconstruction/2_Abstraction.md

 - Do you have access to the developers such that you can recover a reflection model viewpoint of the system?

-- Can you get ArchLens to work?
+- Can you get [ArchLens](https://github.com/archlens/ArchLens), to work?
 Would that be a good tool for generating views?

 **Advice: Start working on your project!
 Don't leave it all for the last moment!**